PrinceOfPuppers/wythoff-construct/README.md

 Simply delete the folder and run:
 ```
 pip uninstall vtk
-pip uninstall mayavi
+pip uninstall traits
 ```
 ... to uninstall the manually added dependancies.
-You can also run this on scipy, numpy and PyQt5 if you wish to remove those too.
+You can also run this on mayavi, scipy, numpy and PyQt5 if you wish to remove those too.

 ### Linux: